Gzenaya

 Gzenaya or Igzennayen (ⵉⴳⵣⴻⵏⵏⴰⵢⴻⵏ) is the name of a Riffian tribe of the Rif region in the north-eastern part of Morocco.
 Towns such as Aknoul, Ajdir Gzenaya and Ain Hamra belong to this tribe.
 Many Igzennayen can also be found in cities such as Tangier, Taza and Meknes.

 Etymology

 The word Gzenaya is the Arabic version of the Berber name "Igzennayen".
 It is believed their name comes from izinnayen (lit. 'libertines, fornicators').
-Originally the tribe was known by the land of "Gzenaya" which means the land of beauty in the Amazigh language.
 Like other Riffian groups, they are believed to descend from Goliath so their neighbours, the Ait Waryaghar, jokingly refer to them as r- 'adhawth n-Sidna Dawud (lit. 'the enemy of our lord David').

 History

 Gzenaya has an important place in the history of Morocco.
 It is the birthplace of many heroes; as well as being the birth tribe of Jaich ittahrir, the army of independence.

 War with France

 During the protectorate era, the Gzenaya tribe defeated France in the “Triangle of Death”, a nickname given to the area between Aknoul, Boured and Tizi Ouasli, in October 1955, for the country's independence and the end of the protectorate.